Skip to main content

 The end of the tax advantage for electric lease cars

-Since 2010, employees have enjoyed an attractive taxable addition rate for electric lease cars.
-This rate varied from 0% on the entire catalog value in 2010 to 17% on the first €30,000 in 2025.
-This was a significant incentive to drive electric, benefiting both the environment and the wallet.
-However, as of this year, this advantage has disappeared.
-This means that costs for employees are rising and interest in electric lease cars will likely decrease.
+Since 2010, employees have benefited from an attractive tax advantage for electric lease cars.
+This ranged from 0% over the entire catalog value in 2010 to 17% over the first €30,000 in 2025.
+This was a strong incentive to drive electric, with benefits for both the environment and your wallet.
+This year, however, the advantage has decreased somewhat.
+As a result, costs for employees may rise and interest in electric lease cars might decline.

 Loading...